 As overwhelming as this may sound, there is some good news: Arming yourself with education, expert M&A guidance, and a patient approach to selling your business can level the playing field, ensuring that you can confidently navigate the M&A waters and secure the best possible outcome for your company and your future.

-Prior to the exchange of any confidential information or documentation (NDA, financial statements, term sheet, or Indication of Interest) or beginning a formal due diligence process, an important question should be addressed first - are you ready to sell your company?
+Prior to the exchange of any confidential information or documentation (NDA, financial statements, term sheet, or Indication of Interest) or beginning a formal due diligence process, there's an important question to ask beyond 'Is my business ready for sale?' — are you ready to sell your company?
 It's a big decision, as selling your company means relinquishing control and embracing a new chapter, one that might hold exciting opportunities or unforeseen challenges.

 Take a moment to reflect on your journey, your aspirations, and the legacy you wish to leave behind.
 Consider the impact on your team, your customers, your investors, and the industry you've shaped.
 Are you prepared to part ways with your brainchild, or do you envision continued growth under your leadership?
 What are your personal plans for the future, how will you spend your time away from your business, and do you know how much money do you need to accomplish your next set of goals?